atrn/ici/README.md

 **Most documentation has not updated.**

-The majority of the documentation under `doc` directory is for older versions of ICI.
-While the fundamentals of the language have not changed some details have (e.g. `struct` is now called `map`) and new functions and types are not documented.
+The majority of the documentation under the `doc` directory is for the older version of ICI.
+While the fundamentals of the language have not changed some detail has, e.g. `struct` is now called `map`, and the newer functions and types are not documented.
 Careful reading of the [CHANGES](CHANGES) file is the suggested work-around.

 The fundamental issue is extracting the documentation from the